How to Solve Your Biggest Procurement Contract Problems

 2. Lack of tools for evaluating whether a deal is a favorable one

 Context is everything, but never more so than in procurement contract negotiations.
 What looks like a good deal under one set of circumstances, may not hold under another: purchasing from a supplier in a foreign market when the dollar is comparatively strong, for example, only to have the dollar drop, destroying your gains and negatively impacting the deal.
 Fortunately, similar past contracts can reveal some important clues as to how the value of your contract might net out.

 Conducting such analysis, however, may bring its own challenges if it’s too hard to access the information you need.
 While many organizations can’t even begin to find their old contracts, a better procurement can access historical agreements, the more easily they can search out terms that have been linked to strong ROI, and conduct comparative evaluations between proposed and archived agreements.
-As such, ensuring that contracts are stored in an organized and easily-searchable format is key to identifying both macro trends that exist across types of agreements, and micro trends, which are historical patterns, such as over-provisioning, related to specific goods and services.
+As such, ensuring that contracts are stored in a single contract repository and in an organized and easily-searchable format, is key to identifying both macro trends that exist across types of agreements, and micro trends, which are historical patterns, such as over-provisioning, related to specific goods and services.
 Including post-mortem analysis as part of your standard contract management process can help to set benchmarks and ensure you aren’t scrambling to uncover useful information when you need it.